NHSDigital/vaccinations-app/README.md

     * A new tagged release in the "Releases" section of the GitHub repository.
     * The corresponding build artifact within the `/tags` folder of the github AWS S3 bucket.

+**The branching and tagging strategy to fix broken deployed releases can be found [here](https://nhsd-confluence.digital.nhs.uk/spaces/Vacc/pages/989220238/Branching+and+release+strategy#Branchingandreleasestrategy-Fixingdeployedbrokenreleases).**

 ## Design

 TODO